MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 * "Core" part: it takes an images list file as entry point and generates a binary file (no specific format) for each file.
 To read a file, it redirects the reading to the available service loaders.
 To generate a binary file, it redirects the encoding to the available service encoders.
 * "Service API" part: it provides some APIs used by the core part to load input files and to encode binary files.
 It provides too some APIs to customize the MicroEJ format.
-* "Standard input format loader" part: this service loads standard image files (PNG, JPEG etc.).
+* "Standard input format loader" part: this service loads standard image files (PNG, JPEG, etc.).
 * "MicroEJ format generator" part: this service encodes an image in MicroEJ format.

 Standalone Mode